 The truth is that most SEO strategies are ineffective because they are based on one or more of these fundamental flaws:

-Any of these issues can sidetrack even the best laid SEO plans, but any savvy marketer can also learn how to fix them.
+Your brand still needs SEO—now more than ever—but any of these issues can sidetrack even the best laid SEO plans.
+Fortunately, any savvy marketer can also learn how to fix them.

 “Technical SEO” refers to foundational SEO tactics—like ensuring your website is crawlable, or that it is mobile-friendly—necessary to get a website to a place where it can begin to compete in organic search.
 Technical SEO also refers to minor technical adjustments that don’t create SEO gains, such as adjusting the length of meta descriptions or redirecting all possible homepage variations.